-This school understands the importance of medication being taken as prescribed.
+This school understands the importance of medication being taken.

 - Medicine can only be administered in school if it is unreasonable for it to be given at home.

-- The medicine must be prescribed for the child by their doctor and be in its original container with the chemist’s label showing name of child, dosage, frequency, method of administration, date of issue and expiry date.
+- Any prescribed medicine must be prescribed for the child by their doctor (as seen on the label) and be in its original container with the label showing name of child, dosage, frequency, method of administration, date of issue and expiry date.

 Vomiting and Diarrhoea

 From time to time children are sick either at home or at school.
-Unfortunately it is not possible to distinguish between the causes, and therefore it is essential that the same rule of exclusion applies in all cases of vomiting or diarrhoea.
+Unfortunately it is not possible to distinguish between the causes.

 In the Health Protection Agency document, “Guidelines for the Control of Infection and Communicable Disease in School and Early Years Settings”, the guidance is: